VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 will need to change the tests on the aggregates in the domain model.

-The following code sample shows an example of a test written using the state of the objects being tested.
-This style of tests are the ones used in the project.
+The following code sample shows an example of a test written using the state of the objects under test.
+This style of test is the one used in the project.

 ```Cs